zhuxiaoyu123/BactSeq/README.md

 ## Introduction

-**BactSeq** is a Nextflow pipeline for performing bacterial RNA-Seq analysis.
+**BactSeq2** is a Nextflow pipeline for performing bacterial RNA-Seq analysis.

 ## News and updates